 These measurements are after calibration with the following settings:

 The Sony X80K has a good color gamut for HDR content.
 It displays a wide range of colors in the commonly-used DCI-P3 color space, but it isn't future-proof because it has limited coverage of the wider Rec.
 2020 color space, which more content will start to use.
-Unfortunately, the tone mapping is off, so some colors don't look accurate, especially in the Rec.
+Unfortunately, the color mapping is off, so some colors don't look accurate, especially in the Rec.
 2020 color space.

-The color volume is okay, as some colors get bright.
+The color volume is okay, as some colors do get bright.
 However, it's limited by the incomplete color gamut, and it doesn't display dark colors well due to the low contrast ratio.

 The TV's out-of-the-box accuracy is excellent.
 There are only minor inaccuracies to colors and the white balance, and gamma follows the 2.2 target almost perfectly, but some scenes are a bit too dark.
 The color temperature is on the warm side, giving the image a slightly red tint, but it isn't that noticeable.